ZhonghaoZ/AMP-Net_TIP/README.md

 We emphasize that users can generate reconstructed images by adding a few codes in the function **get_val_result**.

 ## Pre-trained mdels
-We provide the pre-trained models used in the paper.
-Users can use them for testing directly.
+We provide the pre-trained models used in the paper so that users can use them for testing directly.
+All pre-trained AMP-Net models can be found in [GoogleDrive]().
+These models are stored in the path as **model_name/num1/num2**, where **num1**% is the CS ratio and  **num2** is the number of the phase.